 Haumea is one of five planets recognized as a dwarf planet.
 The other four are Ceres, Pluto, Makemake and Eris.

 The International Astronomical Union (IAU) decided the rules to what makes a planet in 2006.
 If they do not meet the three criteria the IAU uses to define a full sized planet, they were giving the name of a dwarf planet.

-The three criteria of the IAU required to be called a planet are, firstly, it has to orbit the Sun, secondly, its shape should resemble a ball like figure, and lastly it has to be able to clear the area around its orbit by pushing other objects out of its way with its impressive size and gravity.
+The three criteria the IAU issued to be recognized as a planet are, firstly, it has to orbit the Sun, secondly, its shape should resemble a ball like figure, and lastly, it must be able to clear the area around its orbit, by pushing other objects out of its way with its impressive size and gravity.

 Haumea is the third closest dwarf planet to the Sun.

 Haumea lives in the Kuiper Belt.